fionncur/IDStools/docs/source/md_status.rst

 `md_status` program provides information about machine description of specified shot and run number from machine description database.
-It show status and potential parent and children for a given simulation stored in ITER machine description database folder It helps to see when particular machine description information become outdated and which one is in active state.
+It show status and potential parent and children for a given simulation stored in ITER machine description database folder.
+It helps to see when particular machine description information become outdated and which one is in active state.